-Customizing the Touch Pad and Track Stick
+Customizing the Touch Pad

-You can use the Mouse Properties window to disable the touch pad and track stick or adjust their settings.
+You can use the Mouse Properties window to disable the touch pad or adjust its settings.

-- 1. Click Start→ Control Panel→ Printers and Other Hardware→ Mouse.
-See the Windows Help and Support Center for information about the Control Panel.
-To access the Help and Support Center, see Windows Help and Support Center. - 2.
-In the Mouse Properties window: - 1 Click the Device Select tab to disable the touch pad and track stick. - 1 Click the Pointer or Touch Pad tab to adjust touch pad and track stick settings. - 3.
-Click \mathbf{OK} to save the settings and close the window.
+- Click Start→ Control Panel→ Printers and Other Hardware→ Mouse.
+See the Windows Help and Support Center for information about the Control Panel,.
+To access the Windows Help and Support Center, see Windows Help and Support Center. - 2.
+In the Mouse Properties window: - 1 Click the Device Select tab to disable the touch pad. - 1 Click the Pointer tab to adjust touch pad settings. - 3.
+Click $\mathbf{OK}$ to save the settings and close the window.